BenjaminAlbrecht84/MAIRA/README.md

 - Choose "File -> Run on -> FASTA Folder" to analyse all FASTA/FASTQ files of a specific folder.
 - Choose "File -> Run on -> monitored Folder" to automatically analyse all FASTA/FASTQ files being submitted to a specific folder.
 This is of particular interest for running a real-time analysis of reads produced by an ONT sequencing device (such as an ONT MinION for example).

-To kick off the analysis you first have to download MAIRAs specific SQL database (50GB) as well as a set of index files for the aligner you plan to use (300GB).
+To kick off the analysis you first have to download MAIRAs specific SQL database (50GB) as well as a set of index files for the aligner you plan to use (about 200GB).
 Here, you can either use our Java-based built-in aligner ELLA or the external aligner LAST (see http://last.cbrc.jp/).
 ELLA has the advantage that it is ready to run out of the box (which means you do not have to install anything else) whereas LAST has to be configured by your own but in return provides the better runtime.
 It's up to you!

 In the "Advanced" Tab of the setting window you can further specify the sensitivity of the marker database directly affecting the accuracy of the genus classifaction step.
-Keep in mind that the higher the sensitivity, the larger the size of the marker database gets resulting in an increase of the total runtime.
-However, to our expericience, the "low" sensitivity version of the marker databse still produces good reliable results.
+Keep in mind that the higher the sensitivity the larger the total runtime gets.
+To our expericience, the "low" sensitivity version of the marker databse still produces good reliable results.
 Further, you can specify the size of the read batches being analysed in each cycle.
 By default this is set to 10,000.

 While running, MAIRA continously updates the probabilities of certain genera being present in the underlying read data.
 To control the runtime, you can choose which genera should be further analysed down to species level.
 This can be done by setting the traffic lights in the genus table (the table at the top on the left-hand side) to either red, yellow, or green: